-Each TEAL assessment task has a unique criteria sheet showing four levels of accomplishment across the domains of the EAL Developmental Continuum.
-The EAL Developmental Continuum is based on the same stages as the EAL Companion to AusVELS, but it contains more detailed information about each stage, including more detailed performance indicators and examples of language use.
+Each TEAL assessment task has a unique criteria sheet showing four levels of accomplishment across the domains of the Victorian Curriculum F-10 EAL.
 It is organised around four main aspects of language:

 - Cultural conventions

 - Linguistic structures and features: Text structure, Grammatical features, Vocabulary, Phonology

 The criteria are organised in the same four aspects.
-This enables teachers to more clearly focus on different features of performance and to more precisely identify the stage of development according to the EAL Companion to AusVELS.
+This enables teachers to more clearly focus on different features of performance and to more precisely identify the level of development according to the Victorian Curriculum F-10 EAL.

 Using the criteria sheet